 - Add all ingredients to a lined slow cooker.

-- Cover with water by 2 inches and set to low.
+- Cover with water by 2 inches (leave a minimum of 2 inches from the top of the cooker) and set to low.

 - Strain the broth through a fine-mesh strainer, then store in jars in the fridge.